makerdao/auction-keeper/README.md

 The purpose of `auction-keeper` is to:
  * Start new auctions
- * Detect auctions started
+ * Detect currently ongoing auctions
  * Bid on auctions

 `auction-keeper` can participate in collateral, surplus and debt auctions.
-It can read auction status from an Ethereum node or a [Graph](https://thegraph.com/) node.
-Its unique feature is the ability to plug in external
-_bidding models_, which tell the keeper when and how high to bid.
+It can read an auction's status from an Ethereum or a [Graph](https://thegraph.com/) node.
+Its unique feature is the ability to plug in external _bidding models_ which tell the keeper when and how much to bid.

 The keeper can be safely left running in background.
 The moment it notices or starts a new auction it will spawn a new instance of a _bidding model_ for it and then act according to its instructions. _Bidding models_ will be automatically terminated by the keeper the moment the auction expires.
 The keeper can also settle expired auctions.

 ## Installation